 Bihar – the state invokes an image of poverty as if people there have nothing to eat, missing law and order.
 As if you will be murdered or kidnapped the moment you step out on a road and crime as if everyone roams around with a gun in their hands.
-The reality that I saw: people are simple and very clean especially in villages.
+The reality of my Bihar First Impressions is that: people are simple and very clean, especially in villages.
 They may not be super rich like urban pockets but they do not die of hunger either.
-The roads though recently built, do exist and are far less crowded than most other parts of the country.
-You will see all young girls riding their bicycles to schools and coaching centers.
-And women going around doing their work as usual without any parda per se.

-People are happy with the roads being built for them and we could see lot of widening activities all across the circuit that we travelled.
+People are happy with the roads being built for them and we could see a lot of widening activities all across the circuit that we traveled.
 Electricity is still a problem; it is not available around the clock to most people.
-Except perhaps Bodh Gaya which being the biggest tourist center has more privileges.
-States that lag behind have the opportunity to leap frog by adopting the latest technologies.
-And by learning from the mistakes of those who have travelled before.
+Except perhaps Bodh Gaya which is the biggest tourist center has more privileges.
+States that lag behind have the opportunity to leapfrog by adopting the latest technologies.
+And by learning from the mistakes of those who have traveled before.

-Bihar seems to be adopting solar power to cater to its localized electricity needs.
-At every tourist location we saw these small solar panels that can cater to the small needs of the place.
+The state seems to be adopting solar power to cater to its localized electricity needs.
+At every tourist location, we saw these small solar panels that can cater to the small needs of the place.
 All museums and all monuments had solar panels around them.
 Thankfully they have not been put in a way that would take away the beauty of the place.

-Every monument and museum was surrounded by lush green and well maintained gardens.
-The flowers of the season welcomed the visitors everywhere.
-The fertility of the land was visible in the size of the flowers and leaves that were far bigger than what we see in urban areas.
+Every monument and museum was surrounded by lush green and well-maintained gardens.
+The flowers of the season welcomed visitors everywhere.
+The fertility of the land was visible in the size of the flowers and leaves which were far bigger than what we see in urban areas.
 Not many places in the country can boast of such manicured gardens around their places of importance.
 In-situ museums make it easy for the visitor to visualize the place, as it would have existed in its hay days.

-Those of us who hold a pre-conceived, media created view of Bihar need to visit it at least once to see the reality and richness for ourselves.
+My final thoughts on Bihar First Impressions are those of us who hold a pre-conceived, media-created view of the state need to visit the state at least once to see the reality and richness for ourselves.

-Recommend you to read following Travel Blog on Tourist Places in Bihar.
-They are also the Historical Places of Bihar.
+Recommend you to read the following Travel Blog on Tourist Places in Bihar.
+They are also the Historical Places of the state.